 Shannon Graves, MAPrimary Therapist

-Shannon Graves earned her Bachelor’s degree in Psychology from the University of Central Florida in 2011, and recently graduated from The George Washington University with her Master’s degree in Rehabilitation Counseling, concentrating in psychological disorders and substance abuse.
-Her passion for the mental health and substance use field has grown throughout her three years of professional work experience.
-Read More
+Shannon Graves earned her Bachelor’s degree in Psychology from the University of Central Florida and graduated from The George Washington University with her Master’s degree in Rehabilitation Counseling, concentrating in psychological disorders and substance use.
+Her passion for the mental health and substance use field has grown throughout her years of professional work experience.
+Shannon embraces a person-centered, individualized approach to encourage growth, empowerment, and self-sufficiency in her clients.

-Outside of her professional life, Shannon enjoys spending time with her wife, going hiking with her dog, anything science fiction, college football, and experiencing food adventures everywhere.
-She is always eager to learn, travel, and experience new people and cultures.
+Outside of her professional life, Shannon enjoys spending time outdoors with her wife and dog, anything science fiction, college football, and loves to learn, travel, and experience new food and cultures.

 During her free time, Danielle enjoys reading mystery and thriller novels, going to the beach, watching the latest shows, and spending time with friends and family.